cloudmesh-community/book/chapters/prg/python/python.md

 ```

 The exact duration of the operations on your system will be different,
-but the take away will be the same: searching for an element in a set is
+but the takeaway will be the same: searching for an element in a set is
 orders of magnitude faster than in a list.
 This is important to keep in
 mind when you work with large amounts of data.

 ### Dictionaries

 One of the very important data structures in python is a dictionary also
-referred to as *dict*.
+referred to as `dict`.

 A dictionary represents a key value store: